 The Eastern Hillcrest Bikeways segment is currently in the final design phase, with construction expected to begin in 2020.
-Project updates will be posted under the Notices tab or sign up to be added to our email list.
+Please check the Notices tab for project updates or sign up to be added to our email list.

 View this project's fact sheet.

 Chris Romano, AICP, LEED AP ND